mquinson/shutorial/README.md

 ./shutorial run intro
 ```

+The first time you run the shutorial, system image of about 200Mb is
+downloaded (it is only downloaded once).
+Upon start, the following
-The following text should appear in the terminal window.
+text should appear in the terminal window.
 ```
 Launching exercice intro